-Now, new styles are available – comfortable, lightweight, and perfect for any boating activity.
-During National Safe Boating Week, celebrate by starting to wear your life jacket at all times while boating.
+Now, new styles are available – comfortable and lightweight.
+During National Safe Boating Week, celebrate by wearing your life jacket at all times while underway.
 And ask friends and family to do the same!
 The National Safe Boating Council, its local partners, and Santa Barbara Harbor Patrol reminds you: "Don’t just carry a life jacket – Wear It!"
-To learn more on Safe Boating contact the Harbor Patrol Office at (805) 564-5530, or visit www.safeboatingcampaign.com.
+To learn more about Safe Boating contact the Harbor Patrol Office at (805) 564-5530.

 Safe Boating Tips

 - Wear a life jacket no matter what activity you have planned - boating, kayaking, stand-up paddleboarding, etc.

 - Make sure life jackets are U.S. Coast Guard-approved and appropriate for the activity.
 Inflatable PFDs must be worn at all times, are not approved for children under 16, are not recommended for weak swimmers, non-swimmers and where immersion is expected.

 - Make sure your life jacket is U.S. Coast Guard-approved and appropriate for your favorite boating activities.